pwittchen/prefser/README.md

 Prefser
 =======
-Wrapper for Android SharedPreferences with object serialization
+Wrapper for Android SharedPreferences with object serialization and RxJava Observables

 Documentation and examples will be provided later.